valvolt/storiz/README.md

 - make a tile editor (possibly with direct upload of pictures / videos to folder /public)

-- update the demo tour Youtube video with the latest content of the sample story and with user registration/login
+- update the demo tour Youtube video with the latest content of the sample story (credits, achievements, content floating, ...) and with user actions (registration, login, restart story, ...).
+I should also resize the video as well as some images which are too large and overlap with the text when displayed side-by-side (max supported width is 580px)